planetfederal/qgis-suite-plugin/doc/source/developers.rst

 The plugin adds the ``ext_libs`` folder to the Python path automatically when it is loaded by QGIS.
 Make sure you add it as well in case you are setting up your system this way instead of installing the libraries manually.

-A python script to package and copy the code to your QGIS plugins folder is available in the ``install.py`` script.
+along with the paver ``install`` task, a Python script to package and copy the code to your QGIS plugins folder is available in the ``install.py`` script.
 If you have a standard QGIS installation, you should be able to execute without modifications, and have the Explorer plugin added to the list of available QGIS plugins.